Coffee Capsules & PODS

-We often have customers purchase our E.S.E.
-PODS thinking they will work on their Nespresso, Caffitaly, Philips or Aldi capsule machines - NO.
+We often have customers trying to purchase our E.S.E.
+PODS thinking they will try to make it work on their Nespresso, Caffitaly, Philips or Aldi capsule machines - that's a resounding NO.

-An E.S.E. pod looks a bit larger than a condom packet.
-It has a flat flying saucer-like appearance and constructed using filter paper.
-It does not look like a Nespresso capsule.
+A 7g E.S.E. coffee pod looks a bit larger than a condom packet.
+It has a flat, flying saucer-like appearance and is constructed using filter paper with a foil outer wrapper to preserve the freshness.